Point of Sale

 PPP 2 & ERC 2 Interplay:

-As mentioned in step 1, wages paid with PPP funds can’t be used to claim qualified wages for the ERC.
+As mentioned above, wages paid with PPP funds can’t be used to claim qualified wages for the ERC.
+Many payroll providers allowed employers to activate the ERC in their system so the credit could be received in real-time instead of later through an amended payroll filing.
 By activating the ERC credit with your payroll provider, they will automatically apply all of the wages paid in an eligible quarter as qualified wages to claim the ERC for you.
 The problem is that once you do this, you’ve made the election to not use these wages for PPP forgiveness.
 To get your PPP 2 loan forgiven, you need to spend 60% of the total loan amount on payroll costs.

 With that said, the following steps are recommended: